robrix/Postmodern-Programming/Postmodern Programming.md

 But naming things?
 Abstraction, is that a skill?
 Absolutely it is.
 If you hurt your hand because you touch the flame, you do not learn only not to touch _this particular_ flame, but all flames; and from there, to _things that are hot_, and you might further abstract from this experience the important lesson to be more careful during chemistry class.
 Each abstraction is a leap from symbol to definition.
 Making these leaps is a skill.
 It can be _practiced_.
 You can make these leaps more readily, reflexively, and see where it takes you.

 Another part of this skill is developing your intuition for which leaps _should_ be made.
 You learned that when you got burnt, your hand became a bit more red where you were burnt, as your body works to heal itself.
 You probably don’t make the leap to assuming that everything which is burnt turns red and heals itself.
 Certainly this does not seem to be true of the match!

-## Composition

-The risk is falling behind.
-Apple is not afraid to strand you without any customers.
-The market is not afraid to ignore you if you don’t work with the latest & greatest.

-At the same time you have an incredible amount to gain: abstraction is one of the two core skills of programming on any platform.
-(The other one is composition.)
-You should not try to be a better Mac and iOS programmer!
-You should try to be a better programmer.
-Focusing on the fundamental skills will make you more effective at programming, period.
-It will change how you think about problem-solving, and will help you tackle problems that you felt were beyond your reach.

-It will also help you write more reliable programs, more maintainable programs, faster programs.
-None of these is a determinant of success by itself, but if an unreliable, unmaintainable, dog slow mess of a program is successful now, it very soon will not be—because change is inevitable.

-Necessity demands pragmatism.
-Pragmatism demands flexibility.
-Flexibility demands simplicity.
-Simplicity _is_ abstraction.

-- why?
-	- don’t want to/can’t take the time that’s going to be required to learn the thing
-		- you have to ship
-		- you have to support old releases, not the latest & greatest beta which could very well brick your phone
-		- by the time you can use the new API, WWDC is a distant memory (if you even got to attend!) and you’re forced to rely on the docs, StackOverflow, the dev forums, twitter, mailing lists, colleagues, talks at conferences
-		- this is a treadmill: we have every reason to believe that Apple will continue releasing new API every summer until the sun explodes
-		- is this really going to put food on my plate?
-	- concerns about performance (abstraction generally implies indirection, i.e. at least one extra step)
-		- optimization is hard
-		- every little bit of friction could hurt your framerate
-		- you put lots of work into your existing stuff to make it fast enough
-	- concerns about “magic”—opaque
-		- can’t just set a breakpoint
-			-
-		- can’t just step through it in the debugger
-		- some things that were trivial are much less obvious now
-	- often something that was easy the old way is comparatively more complex now
-	- what we know already is good enough to have got us this far

-- but: you _need_ to be better at making and using abstractions
-	- your customers like shiny, pretty things

 ## Q?&A!